Distributed formation maneuver control by manipulating the complex Laplacian: Agents' dynamics and shape stabilization

 where $u_i\in\mathbb{C}$ is the control action for the corresponding agent $i$.
 Later, for the analysis of the whole system, let us consider the following compact form for all the agent's dynamics in (\ref{eq: dyn})

 where $u\in\mathbb{C}^{n}$ is the stacked vector of control actions $u_i$.

 We will consider only distributed control actions; therefore the agent $i$ only has access to relative information with respect to its neighbors in $\mathcal{N}_i$.
-This implies that the maneuvering technique to be introduced in this paper can only count on the same available information as well.
 In particular, such a local available information is the set of relative positions $z_{ij} = p_i - p_j, (i,j)\in\mathcal{E}$.
-For the later analysis of several compact forms, we will exploit the stacked vector of relative positions $z = \overline B^Tp$.

 In order to drive $p(t)$ to $\mathcal{S}$, our technique will start from the distributed complex-Laplacian-based formation control analyzed in \cite{lin2014distributed}, i.e.,